hydroper/fortoresseXY/README.md

 ## Database

+The HTTP server side is responsible for communicating with the Fortoresse XY's database.
+It is oriented to MySQL, but may use any other data source provider.

-* Consider using MySQL at least for local debugging.
-Install [Apache XAMPP](https://www.apachefriends.org) for local debugging, which provides a MySQL installation in hands and phpMyAdmin for MySQL database management.
+* Install [Apache XAMPP](https://www.apachefriends.org) for local debugging, which provides a MySQL installation in hands and phpMyAdmin for MySQL database management.
+* Initial XAMPP MySQL database URL: `mysql://root@localhost:3306/fortoressexy`.
+* Public MySQL database URL: `mysql://username:password@host.com:port/fortoressexy`.
-* The database project uses the [Prisma ORM](https://www.prisma.io/docs/orm).
+* The HTTP server side project uses the [Prisma ORM](https://www.prisma.io/docs/orm).

 [![](https://img.shields.io/badge/Prisma-gray)](https://www.prisma.io/docs/orm)